 Yeah the market is great!
 I think?!
 Somebody said it was…

 Many real estate agents will use anecdotal information when they are asked about the current state of the real estate market.
-They may form an opinion of how the market is performing based off how many sales they have in their pipeline in any particular time.
+They may form an opinion of how the market is performing based on how many sales they have in their pipeline at any particular time.
 Maybe they ask around the office to see how other agents are doing and use that discussion as their reference point.
 Maybe the agent read something in the newspaper about the market with a headline stating that the market is a boom or a bust.
-None of these are truly great ways to measure the health of the local real estate market unfortunately.
+None of these are truly great ways to measure the health of the local real estate market, unfortunately.
 They may have some use as an indicator but they are not true empirical measurements.

 I know a guy…

-In the past I employed several unique methods to gain insight into the real estate market.
+In the past, I employed several unique methods to gain insight into the real estate market.
 In addition to my expertise as a real estate brokerage owner and seeing all the transactions my agents were doing, I used to ask my local home inspector how busy he was in order to better gauge the market.
 I would also interview my local mortgage broker as they are directly involved in property transfers and are dealing with many different agents and brokerages outside of my sphere.
 Title companies can also be a gauge of the market based on the number of closings they are doing…but all of this is just speculation and not accurate.
 While it may be fun to employ these methods they still are quite subjective and not of much use.
 The only way to truly judge whether it’s a buyer or seller market is to look at hard facts and numbers directly from the MLS system and use a calculation called the Absorption Rate.

 Absorption Rate for the win!